uoy-cs-eng2/mdbook-practicals/src/practicals/service-integration/05-background-processing.md

 We recommend having one separate test for every possible situation above.

 For testing, it may be easier to mock the gateway and set it up with a few ISBNs that will make it behave in specific ways (an ISBN with a known publisher, an ISBN that will cause the gateway to throw an exception, an ISBN which will return an empty response, and so on).

+## Removing the old ExecuteOn annotation

+Now that you no longer perform a synchronous blocking HTTP requests from your `BooksController`, you should remove the `@ExecuteOn` annotation that you added in the previous section.

+You should also be able to remove the injection of the gateway into the `BooksController`.